|Dates:||July 2 – July 15|

 What are the service projects like?

 ARCC has been operating programs in Peru for several years, and we have built relationships with a variety of individuals and small communities who enjoy hosting ARCC student groups.
 The specific service projects that each group will work on depend on what is most needed in these communities at the time.
-This year we will be assisting the community in efforts to create a micro-business through guinea pig farming, working with a school to tutor students and lending a hand in building a greenhouse.
+This year we will be assisting the community in efforts to construct a greenhouse to increase food diversity, working with a school to tutor students and lending a hand in building a greenhouse.

 What kind of health precautions should I take before traveling to Peru?